oreosES/autodecoder/README.md

 # AutoDecoder.py
-Tool to automatically decode/decrypt a message for CTFs

-The following decoders/deciphers are included:
+Tool to automatically decode/decipher a message.
+The following decoders/deciphers have been implemented:

 - Base16
 - Base32
 - Base64